The Data Sources tree is where you import, navigate, and manipulate Data Set(s) and aggregated summary tables.

 -

-Duplicate - copies the variable(s) so that you can modifying it without changing the original.
-With this, you can have two or more different versions of a question.
+Duplicate - copies the variable(s) so that you can modify it without changing the original.
+With this, you can have two or more versions of a question.
 Note that any manual changes to the original variable AFTER duplication do not flow through to the duplicated variable.

 - Move - quickly organizes your variable sets.
 You can move selected variables (up one row, down one row, to top, or to bottom) or entire groups of variables (filters to top, weights to top, hidden questions to bottom).